jihoonkim888/jihoonkim888.github.io/_pages/about.md

 ---

 Hey there!
 This is Jihoon, a PhD student of [Smart Design Lab](http://www.smartdesignlab.org/index.html) at KAIST.
-I'm interested in 3D Generative Design, Text-to-3D, Additive Manufacturing ,etc.
+I'm interested in Generative Design, Text-to-3D, and Additive Manufacturing.
+My research aim is to reduce the gap between product design and manufacturing in the field of generative design for engineering.